Introduction

 However, it is not possible to transfer music from iPhone to Mac using these share methods.

 Using one of these share methods will simply share a link for the selected music on the Apple Music website.
-This is great for suggesting cool new tunes for your friends to listen to, but not for transferring the files between your devices.
+This is great for suggesting new music for your friends, but not for transferring the files between your devices.

 The reason for this is due to the protection of copyright on the music.
-Enabling the sharing of music with people who do not have a license for it would violate copyright protection.
+Sharing music with unlicensed users violates copyright laws.
 As such, Apple only provides the ability to transfer music that you have purchased.
 This is policed by ensuring that the same Apple ID is used.

 Transferring music from Android to computer

-We have tested and reviewed the top 3 ways to transfer music from Android to PC: the Droid Transfer app, Windows File Explorer and Android File Transfer for Mac.
+We have tested and reviewed the top 3 ways to transfer music from Android to PC.
+They are: the Droid Transfer app, Windows File Explorer and Android File Transfer for Mac.

 1. Transferring music and more from Android phone to computer

-Droid Transfer is an invaluable tool for any Android user, as it allows you to access and copy any content from your device to your PC.
+This tool is invaluable for any Android user, as it allows you to access and copy any content from your device to your PC.
 Let's take a look at how to transfer music from Android to PC with Droid Transfer:

 As you can see, Droid Transfer does a lot more than just copying music from Android to PC, it can also: